 The first AE transition — when, who, how.

-The first AE hire is the highest-stakes B2B revenue decision a founder makes between PMF and Series A. The empirical pattern is unambiguous: the first AE produces 50-70% of the founder's per-meeting close rate for the first twelve months on quota, with variance inside that band driven almost entirely by three operator choices — timing, profile fit against segment, and handoff structure.
-The founder who treats the hire as a recruiting problem rather than an operational problem typically discovers, twelve months later, that a full year of GTM progress has been spent recovering from it.
+The first AE hire is the highest-stakes B2B revenue decision a founder makes between PMF and Series A. The first AE produces 50-70% of the founder's per-meeting close rate for the first twelve months on quota, with the variance inside that band driven almost entirely by three operator choices — timing, profile fit against segment, and handoff structure.
+Treat the hire as a recruiting problem rather than an operational problem and twelve months later you discover that a full year of GTM progress has been spent recovering from it.

 The timing window